BalajiLeninrajan/BalajiLeninrajan/README.md

 **📖 Software Engineering @ <a href="https://www.uwaterloo.ca">University of Waterloo</a>**

-Live for coffee ☕, love to code 💻, linux enthusiast 🐧
+live for coffee ☕ love to code 💻 linux enthusiast 🐧

 ## Work